ejparajon/HHI_explainer/README.md

    Both plots respond to the same BA and metric selections, enabling direct comparison of how concentration patterns differ between capacity ownership and generation activity.

-4. **Interactive Features**: Plotly-based visualizations include zoom, pan, hover tooltips with exact values, and downloadable PNG exports.
+4. **Interactive Features**: Plotly-based visualizations include hover tooltips with exact values, the ability to isolate specific balancing authorities, and downloadable PNG exports.

 ## Repository Contents